LemonInTheDark/tgstation/code/modules/atmospherics/HowAtmosWorks.md

 ### Dynamic scaling

-SSAir has a wait of 5 deciseconds, or 50ms.
+SSAir has a wait of 5 deciseconds, or 500ms.
 This means it wants to fire roughly twice a second.
 You'll see in a moment why this hardly ever happens.

 See that image from before?
 Notice how the cost of SSAir at rest is about 40ms? yeahhhhh.

 The atmos subsystem was used as a testing ground for the robustness of the master-controller.
 It used to have a wait of 2 seconds, but that was lowered to 0.5 as it was thought that the system could handle it.
 It can!
 But this can have annoying side effects.
-As you know, we edge right up against 50ms when sitting at rest, and if we start to make diffs...
+As you know, we edge right up against 1/10th of the wait when sitting at rest, and if we start to make diffs...

 ![](https://raw.githubusercontent.com/LemonInTheDark/documentation-assets/atmos-pics/atmos/GasTypes.png)